-- (2) Employees who become aware of improper governmental action should follow these procedures: - (a) Bring the matter to the attention of the Chief Executive Officer, if non-involved, in writing that states in detail the basis for the employee's belief that an improper action has occurred.
+- Retaliatory Action is any material adverse change in the terms and conditions of an employee's employment. - (2) Emergency means a circumstance that if not immediately changed may cause damage to persons or property. - (3) Employees who become aware of improper governmental action should follow these procedures: - (a) Bring the matter to the attention of the Chief Executive Officer, if non-involved, in writing that states in detail the basis for the employee's belief that an improper action has occurred.
 This should occur as soon as the employee becomes aware of the improper action.
 Where the employee believes the improper action involves the Chief Executive Officer, the employee may raise the issue directly with a member of the Board of Directors.
 If said Director is unable to hear the complaint, the Director will ask another Director to hear the complaint. - (b) The Chief Executive Officer or the Chief Executive Officer designees shall promptly investigate the report of improper government action.
 After the investigation in completed (within thirty (30) days of the employee's report), the employee shall be advised of the results of the investigation.
 Port Authority officers and employees involved in the investigation shall keep the identity of reporting employees confidential to the extent possible under law, unless the employee authorizes the disclosure of their identity in writing.
 After an investigation has been completed, the employee reporting the improper governmental action shall be advised of a summary of the results of the investigation.
 To the extent allowed under the Public Records Act, personnel actions taken as a result of the investigation may be kept confidential.